 Alopecia – The medical term for baldness.
-It is also the absence, full or partial, of hair from parts of the body where it normally grows.
+It is also the full or partial absence of hair from parts of the body where it normally grows.

-Alopecia Reduction – A procedure performed by a surgeon removing a strip of the upper balding scalp in the vertex and crown areas.
-The scalp’s natural flexibility is utilized to stretch the surrounding scalp with hair into place.
+Alopecia Reduction – A procedure performed by a surgeon that involves removing a strip of the upper balding scalp in the vertex and crown areas.
+The natural flexibility of the scalp is utilized to stretch the surrounding scalp with hair into place.

 Anagen Phase (Growth Phase) – The part of the hair growth cycle when hair growth is the most active.

-Anagen Effluvium– Hair loss characterized by sudden shedding during the growth phase usually secondary to some treatments like radiation or chemotherapy.
+Anagen Effluvium – This is hair loss that is characterized by sudden shedding during the growth phase.
+The hair loss is usually secondary to some treatments like radiation or chemotherapy.
 The hair loss usually reverses once the treatment has ended.

-Androgenic Alopceia AKA Male Patterned Baldness (MPB) – The most typical balding pattern.
-The pattern of balding is controlled by genetic and hormones.
-This can be seen in both men and women.
+Androgenic Alopecia AKA Male Patterned Baldness (MPB) – The most typical balding pattern.
+The pattern of balding is controlled by genetic factors and hormones in both men and women.

-Club Hair (Telogen hair) –Telogen hairs that are in a resting phase.
+Club Hair (Telogen Hair) –Telogen hairs are hairs that are in a resting phase.
 These hairs have short and club-shaped roots when they fall out.

 Dermal Papilla –A cell group that forms the structure that is located directly underneath the hair follicle.

-Donor Area – Where hair is removed from when a surgeon is performing a hair transplant procedure.
-The donor area was traditionally applied to the back and sides of the scalp but it can also be the beard, chest, back, arms, legs and public area.
+Donor Area – The donor area is the area on the body hair is removed from during a hair transplant procedure.
+The donor area is traditionally applied to the back and sides of the scalp but it can also be the beard, chest, back, arms, legs and public area.

-Face to Scalp Hair Transplant (FSHT) – A hair transplant to the scalp using facial hair from the patient’s beard and mustache.
+Face to Scalp Hair Transplant (FSHT) AKA beard to scalp hair transplant – A hair transplant to the scalp using facial hair from the patient’s beard and mustache.
 Some authorities include this in body hair transplant and some place it in a different category since facial hair is usually the closest to scalp hair.

 Female Pattern Baldness – One of the most common types of hair loss in women.
 It is mainly seen as a progressive loss of the scalp hair highlighted by diffuse thinning on the entire scalp.
 It is usually accompanied with thinning of hair on the donor area such as the back and sides of scalp.

-Follicular Unit Extraction (FUE) – Individual follicular units are taken from the donor area one at a time and transplanted onto other parts of the skin.
+Follicular Unit Excision FUE (Previously known as Follicular Unit Extraction) –Individual follicular units are taken from the donor area one at a time and transplanted onto other parts of the skin.

 Follicular Unit Graft – The units of hair/hair follicles moved from one part of the body to another in a hair transplant.

 Hair Density – The number of individual hair strands that exist per square inch.
 Hair density can change in different ethnic groups.
-It is usually about 2-hair per square millimeter in Caucasians in the scalp donor area.
+It is usually about 2 hairs per square millimeter, in Caucasian patients, in the scalp donor area.

-Hair Economics – The theory that says there is a limited supply of hair even though the demand for hair grows as balding evolves on the patient.
-Considering the hair economics helps a hair transplant surgeon determine how to distribute transplanted hair and how aggressive to design the hairline.
+Hair Economics – A theory that says there is a limited supply of hair even though the demand for hair grows as balding evolves on the patient.
+Considering the hair economics of a patient helps a hair transplant surgeon determine how to distribute transplanted hair and how aggressively to design the hairline.

 Hair Flaps – The technique that rotates a strip of hair bearing scalp from the back and sides of the scalp to the front of the head.
-This method used to be one of the methods of hair restoration for treatment of male patterned baldness.
+This method used to be a popular method of hair restoration for treatment of male patterned baldness.

-Hair Follicle – A skin organ that forms hair in human and animals.
+Hair Follicle – This is a skin organ that forms hair in humans and animals.
 A hair follicle has two main stem cells that create hairs by interacting with each other.
-Hair follicles determines the size, shape and texture of a person’s hair.
+Hair follicles determine the size, shape and texture of a person’s hair.

-Hair Grafts – The hair follicles that are harvested from the donor area.
-They will then be transplanted into the recipient area.
+Hair Grafts – The hair follicles that are harvested from the donor area that will be transplanted into the recipient area.

-Hair Miniaturization – The progressive thinning of hair.
-With each successive hair growth cycle, the hair becomes thinner and more brittle to the point that they are not visible to the naked eye which leads to progressive hair loss.
+Hair Miniaturization – This is a name for the progressive thinning of hair.
+With each successive hair growth cycle, the hair becomes thinner and more brittle to the point they are not visible to the naked eye which leads to progressive hair loss.

 Hair Plugs – Large round grafts of hair that were typically used in hair transplant procedures of the past.
-The doctor used to use a punch to harvest pieces of skin containing hair for hair transplantation.
+Doctors would use a punch to harvest pieces of skin containing hair for hair transplantation.

-Hair Shaft – The part of the hair that doesn’t grow and sticks out from the skin.
+Hair Shaft – This is the part of the hair that doesn’t grow and sticks out from the skin.

-Hair Transection – A dissection of the hair follicle throughout its length during harvesting or processing of hair grafts in hair transplantation.
-Transection can be complete when all follicles are cut or partial when only some follicles are dissected.
+Hair Transection – A dissection of the hair follicle throughout its length during the harvesting or processing of hair grafts in hair transplantation.
+Transection is completed when all hair follicles are cut or partially completed when only some follicles are dissected.

-Hair Transplant – The name of the surgical technique that involves transferring hair follicles from the donor area to the recipient area of the scalp.
+Hair Transplant – This is the name of the surgical technique that involves transferring hair follicles from the donor area to the recipient area of the scalp.

-Hairline – Generally said to be the lower edge of the hair especially along the area of the upper forehead.
-It can also applied to the entire edge of the hair as it frames the face.
+Hairline – Generally said to be the lower edge of the hair (especially along the area of the upper forehead).
+It can also be applied to the entire edge of the hair as it frames the face.

 Hairline Refinement – The use of newer hair transplant techniques to improve the “pluggy” look on patients with older hair transplants.

-Laxometer – A device used to measure the laxity and looseness of the skin when using the strip technique or for other procedures that involve removal of skin.
-This device increases the safety of the procedure and minimizes the donor complications.
-The Laxometer was invented by Dr. Parsa Mohebi
+Laxometer – A device used to measure the laxity and looseness of the skin when using the strip technique or for other procedures that involve the removal of skin.
+This device, invented by Dr. Parsa Mohebi, increases the safety of the procedure and minimizes donor complications.

-Ludwig Classification – A classification system that separates female hair loss into three different stages.
+Ludwig Classification – This is a classification system that separates female hair loss into three different stages.

 Male Pattern Hair Loss (Androgenetic Alopecia) – A genetic hair loss condition that usually begins during early adulthood and is also known as male pattern hair loss.
 The hair loss and recession normally starts on the frontal corners and on the crown of the head.
 However, it can also present itself as an overall thinning of scalp hair on the front, top and crown areas.

-Minigraft – An outdated hair transplant procedure that used a few follicular units or a larger number of follicles at a time (usually 3-6 hairs).
-The results were usually pluggy.
-Despites its success of moving hair from donor to recipient area, the final results could resemble a dull head pattern.
+Minigraft – An outdated hair transplant procedure that used a few follicular units or a larger number of follicles at one time (usually 3-6 hairs).
+The results were usually “pluggy” in appearance.
+Despites its success in moving hair from the donor area to the recipient area, the final results could resemble a dull head pattern.

 Minoxidil – A topical solution applied to the scalp to help stimulate hair growth in men and women.
-Also known by the brand name Rogaine.
+Minoxidil is also known by the brand name, Rogaine.

-Mohebi Inserter (MI) – A device, created by Dr. Parsa Mohebi, that makes the placement of follicular grafts easier by minimizing the manipulative forces that can injure the bulbs of the follicles during a hair transplant.
+Mohebi Implanter (Inserter) – A device, created by Dr. Parsa Mohebi, which makes the placement of follicular grafts easier by minimizing the manipulative forces that can injure the bulbs of the hair follicles during a hair transplant.
 In addition, the device allows each operator the chance to load and place their own grafts which makes the process more efficient since several technicians can place grafts at the same time.

 Multi-Unit Grafts – Grafts that are made up of two or more follicular units.
 They normally contain 2-6 follicular units.